aditya-saxena-7/aditya-saxena-7.github.io/_pages/publications.md

 ---
 layout: archive
-title: "Publications and Research Activities 📚"
+title: "Research Experience 📚"
 permalink: /research/
 author_profile: true
 ---

-Welcome to my [Research Activities](#researchactivities) and [Publications](#publications)!
-Here, you'll find a detailed list of my academic and professional contributions to the field.
-My work spans various aspects of computational linguistics, deep learning applications, and quantitative machine learning models.
+Here, you'll find a detailed list of my academic and professional contributions to the field of quantitative finance & machine learning.

 <a name="researchactivities"></a>